-Is Your Medical Data At Risk? – Part One
+Is Your Medical Data At Risk?

 Not much stays private in today’s increasingly digital world, and it seems even ultra-sensitive medical records may be at risk.
 Google is partnering with Ascension, the country’s second-largest hospital system.
 The partnership will allow the tech giant to store and analyze millions of medical data to improve healthcare services.
 Ultimately, Google will have access to full names, birth dates, illnesses, and treatments of Ascension’s patients (The New York Times, 2019).